Access

 There are sooo many ways to hail a car (even on map applications, as mentioned above) but to keep things simple (unless you want to challenge yourself), DiDi is the way to go and often affordable enough as a top choice over public transport.

-The English version has noticeably fewer features than its Chinese counterpart, including the very useful “hitch-hiking” option that can be half the price.
-More of that in a later section.
+The English version has noticeably fewer features than its Chinese counterpart, including the very useful “hitch-hiking” option that can include options which are half the price.

 How-to

 2. You’ll need a phone number.
-A mainland number is better, but you can also enter an international number.
-A verification code is required, so make sure to do this while you have access to sms when registering.
+A mainland number is better, but you can also enter an international one.
+A verification code is required, so make sure to do this while you have access to SMS when registering.

 3. You can now hail a car!
 It’s very intuitive, but make sure to enter clear addresses for both the starting and ending points rather than relying on the pinned location, especially if there’s a language barrier.

 4. You’ll see a few options with different prices.
-Just pick the one(s) that’s within your budget.
+Just pick the one(s) within your budget.

-5. You might need the last four digits of your phone number for your driver.
-Have that handy especially if you have a new Chinese number.
+5. You might need the last four digits of your phone number for your driver when you enter the car.
+Have that handy especially if you haven’t memorized your new Chinese number.

 The English version of DiDi is similar to other ride-hailing apps.